MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 As a developer you can create your own Power BI visuals.
 These visuals can be used by you, your organization or by third parties.

-In this tutorial, you'll develop a Power BI visual named Circle Card to display a formatted measure value inside a circle.
-The Circle Card visual supports customization of fill color and thickness of its outline.
+In this tutorial, you'll develop a Power BI visual named circle card to display a formatted measure value inside a circle.
+The Circle card visual supports customization of fill color and thickness of its outline.

   ![Screenshot of a Power B I report that is using the Circle Card Power B I visual, which the tutorial explains how to create.](media/custom-visual-develop-tutorial/circle-cards.png)